Guidance for UK businesses on rules for selling services to Cyprus.

 Data transfer and GDPR

-As a sensible precaution during this 6 month period, it is recommended that you work with organisations in Cyprus who transfer personal data to you, to put in place alternative transfer mechanisms to safeguard against any interruption to the free flow of EU to UK personal data.
+As a sensible precaution during this 6 month period, it is recommended that you work with organisations in EEA that transfer personal data to you, to put in place alternative transfer mechanisms to safeguard against any interruption to the free flow of EU to UK personal data.

 Read guidance on using personal data in your business or other organisation.